Troye Sivan Takes The LGBT Community On A Journey To ‘Heaven’ In Poignant New Music Video

 I truly hope that Troye Sivan can forgive me.

 Over the past few months, I have been, unbeknownst to the 21-year-old YouTube personality turned pop star, carrying around a grudge of sorts.
-To be specific, I absolutely hated what he did to the first release off his unapologetically-queer first LP, Blue Neighbourhood, back in June of 2016: he released a retake of the once very, very gay “Wild” with fellow pop star Alessia Cara.
+To be specific, I absolutely hated what he did to the first release from his unapologetically-queer first LP, Blue Neighbourhood, back in June of 2016, when he released a retake of the once very, very gay “Wild” with fellow pop star Alessia Cara.

-Not that there’s anything wrong with a decent remix, or even ones that are quite clearly done to promote a respectable, yet underwhelming artist (“Slumber Party,” anyone?), but every once in a while, there comes along a tune that proves on impact that its more than strong enough to stand without help.
+Not that there’s anything wrong with a decent remix, or even ones that are quite clearly done to promote a respectable, yet underwhelming artist (“Slumber Party,” anyone?), but every once in a while, there comes along a tune that proves on impact that it’s more than strong enough to stand without help.
 “Wild,” a sweetly emotive tune about same-sex love that LGBT audiences of all ages could easily and happily sing along to with straight listeners, was definitely one of those types of songs, but yet, there it was anyway in prime, pink-washing form.

 But then again, I’ve always understood that our pride isn’t always the strongest selling point in entertainment.
 Don’t believe me?
-Well, just ask Adam Lambert or Rick Martin or any trans* entertainer who is tired of seeing their equivalent of “black face” winning awards.
+Well, just ask Adam Lambert or Rick Martin or any trans* entertainer who is tired of seeing their equivalent of “blackface” winning awards.
 You get the point, I’m sure.

 So you see, yes, I do get why the Sivan & Cara-accompanying “Wild” was pushed, but that didn’t make my disappointment less prominent.
 If anything, it only made it worse for me.
 For once, I just wanted someone queer in their everyday lives to uphold that same aspect in entertainment, as selfish as that may sound.
 I mean, if not for me; someone who is admittedly a little bit older and therefore, a little more secure in who I am as a gay man, then for someone who might be told every single day that their feelings for members of the same gender as themselves are either fleeting or sinful.